Bellfalasch/frontend-forum/slides.md

 We now have many users, and teams, using this, without it ever being intended for more than a one-user PoC.

 Hence, we must see the true need and do a proper evaluation, and then properly buy it, with giving it an owner, a budget, and so on.
 Software must be owned at Gjensidige, like GitHub is owned by Team Platform.

 ---
 transition: slide-left
----

-# <twemoji-notebook-with-decorative-cover/> Builders Core

-## Release notes

-### Conclusion?

-* Users are loving the Slack-notes
-* But collect them in a separate `announcement`-channel, for easier overview
-* Some people would like release notes elsewhere, like Github, Storybook or changelog.md, but not many enough, but worth keeping in mind.
-* Most likely zero worries with Builders dropping the auto-generated release-notes
-* Some voices on "more guides", bigger pictures, not only one component using different props

----
-transition: slide-left